 2024 has been the most amazing year for our Yeshivat Chachmei Lublin library project!
 As many of you already know, we have uncovered documents and press reports from the 1940s proving that the library of the Lublin Yeshiva–once the largest religious Jewish library in Poland–was not burned during the Second World War, as claimed by many sources, but rather looted and scattered around the world.

+Those unassuming fungi underfoot might be chatting with one another using pulses of electricity.
 Researchers inserted tiny electrodes into patches of growing fungi and recorded the electrical activity exchanged between the organisms by nutrient-absorbing structures called hyphae, The Guardian reported in 2022.
 The electrical pulses passed between mushrooms clustered in patterns that resembled up to 50 words, the team wrote in Royal Society Open Science.
+Although the researchers posit the “language” could be used to share info about injury or food availability with distant parts of themselves, they also tell The Guardian the pulses could be meaningless.

 Mushrooms had leggy stalks due to lack of fresh air indoors and had it contained to retain moisture.